Delhi Police arrests freelance journalist in case under Official Secrets Act | Law-Order

-The Delhi Police on Friday said it has arrested a freelance journalist, who was found in possession of defence-related classified documents, in connection with a case under the Official Secrets Act

-Rajeev Sharma, a resident of Pitampura, has been arrested by the Special Cell of the Delhi Police
+The Delhi Police on Friday said it has arrested a freelance journalist, who was found in possession of defence-related classified documents, in connection with a case under the Official Secrets Act.
+Rajeev Sharma, a resident of Pitampura, has been arrested by the Special Cell of the Delhi Police.

 - READ MORE ON: